alexwu-bayarea/code-observability/README.md

+# Background

+Software industry benchmarks suggest that observability typically accounts for ~10–17% of total infrastructure spend, 300 dollars per month per engineer.
+This project is to show that with our coding agent, you can save your observability cost to zero.

 # Code Observability & SLA Dashboard

 This repository contains a lightweight, built-in observability layer and SLA dashboard for the PickleGlass web backend and web UI.
 It instruments the Express API, aggregates request metrics in-memory, exposes metrics endpoints (JSON + Prometheus), and renders a Next.js dashboard for fast feedback while developing.